-The School of the Nations is administered by a Director and Administrative Team.
+The School of the Nations is a non-profit school administered by a Director and Administrative Team.

 The Director is responsible for the day-to-day operations of the school as well as its strategic development.